 Willingness to support the change

-Willingness to support the concrete implementation
+Willingness to support the concrete implementation.

-Four areas of change management
+Four Areas of Change Management

-To reach these goals, there is an extensive toolbox change managers can utilize.
+To reach these goals, there is an extensive toolbox that change managers can utilize.
 However, explaining the whole change management approach and related tools would go beyond the scope of this module.
-Thus, the most important areas and exemplary approaches shall be briefly outlined in the following.
-According to Stolzenberg & Heberle (2009), one can differentiate four key areas of change management that are connected to the phases of technical changes:
+Thus, the most important areas and exemplary approaches will be briefly outlined below.
+According to Stolzenberg and Heberle (2009), one can differentiate four key areas of change management, which are connected to the phases of technical change:

 Vision

-The first area of change management is the vision, which should have been developed at the beginning of the IT strategy as overarching guideline anyhow.
-Besides its technical content, a vision provides motivation, orientation and a team-feeling, which is an important basis for successful change.
-The aim is to show images of the future that are short and clear and that suit the needs of the employees affected in the future.
+The first area of change management is the vision, which should have been developed at the beginning of the IT strategy as an overarching guideline.
+Besides its technical content, a vision provides motivation, orientation, and a team feeling, which is an important basis for successful change.
+The aim is to show images of the future that are succinct and clear and that suit the needs of the employees affected.

 Communication

-Communication is a term for processes in which certain information are sent and received (Chies, 2015).
+Communication is a term for processes in which certain information is sent and received (Chies, 2015).
 Communication is successful when the information arrives at the recipient in the way the sender intended.
 Leadership, also in change processes, consists to a large extent of communication.
-Once the vision, goals, project organization and roadmap have been defined, they must be communicated to the employees.
+Once the vision, goals, project organization, and roadmap have been defined, they must be communicated to the employees.
 In this context, an easy-to-understand language is recommended.
-Moreover, it is important with which stakeholders the communication takes place.
-Stakeholders are people who are affected by or involved in a change project or people who have any other interest in its success (e.g., suppliers, customers, employees, management, owners, authorities, competitors, etc.).
-Stakeholders can be categorized regarding their power (Who has a lot of influence on the planned change?), attitude towards the project (Who supports or blocks the change?), and level of affection (Who will be particularly hit by the change? who will need a lot of support?).
+Moreover, it is important to understand with which stakeholders the communication needs to take place.
+Stakeholders are people who are affected by or involved in a change project or people who have an interest in its success (e.g., suppliers, customers, employees, management, owners, authorities, competitors, etc.).
+Stakeholders can be categorized regarding their power (who has a lot of influence on the planned change?), attitude toward the project (who supports or blocks the change?), and level of affection (who will be particularly impacted by the change? who will need a lot of support?).

 All relevant stakeholders must be systematically analyzed, and their needs and concerns must be taken into account.
 A change project triggers a lot of movement and dynamics among the stakeholders, making it necessary to update the stakeholder analysis regularly (Chies, 2015).
 Based on the stakeholder analysis, it is helpful to create a communication plan to optimally take various target groups into account.
 This communication plan compiles what will be communicated to whom, why, when, and how.
-As such a plan is always a snapshot, a continuous adaption to the respective situation is necessary.
+As such a plan is always a snapshot, a continuous adaption to the current situation is necessary.

 Participation

-Participation refers to involvement and contribution of employees.
+Participation refers to the involvement and contribution of employees.
 The overall aim is to meet the needs of the employees as far as possible.
 However, this requires a certain room for maneuver, because the more customized an IT solution, the more expensive it becomes.
-Seldom, there is space to consider all individual requests.
-If new processes are defined and later implemented, employees of an organization have few real opportunities to participate.
+Seldom is there space to consider all individual requests.
+If new processes are defined and later implemented, the employees of an organization have few real opportunities to participate.
 Opportunities to help shape the new processes and system solutions, however, promote acceptance and reduce resistance during later implementation.
-At the same time, those affected in change situations have numerous fears, desires and avoidance goals.
-Oftentimes, they know what they do not want instead of being able to clearly articulate their wishes.
-Yet, the few opportunities to participate exist, opening a small leeway within the given standards.
+At the same time, those affected in change situations have numerous fears, desires, and avoidance goals.
+Often, they know what they do not want instead of being able to clearly articulate their wishes.
+Yet, opportunities to participate do exist, opening a small leeway within the given standards.
 To ensure participation throughout the whole IT strategy lifecycle, the following measures should be considered (Chies, 2015):

 Project organigram with distinct roles and responsibilities

-Teambuilding
+Teambuilding activities

 Kick-off meeting